Treasury Bills

 For California residents, Treasury Bills often emerge as the smarter option when you account for taxes and fees

-For California residents, finding a safe place to park cash while earning competitive returns often comes down to three choices: high-yield savings account (HYSA) or money market funds (MMF) or U.S. treasury bills (T-Bill).
-At first glance, HYSAs may seem attractive with their advertised annual percentage yields, easy liquidity, and FDIC insurance.
-However, when you account for taxes and fees, Treasury Bills often emerge as the smarter option, especially in California.
+For California residents, finding a safe place to park cash while earning competitive returns often comes down to three choices: high-yield savings accounts (HYSA), money market funds (MMF), or U.S. Treasury Bills (T-Bills).
+At first glance, HYSAs may seem attractive with their advertised APYs, easy liquidity, and FDIC insurance.
+However, when you account for taxes, Treasury Bills often emerge as the smarter option, especially in California, and especially as your income rises.

 1. Tax Advantages for Californians